 I quickly checked my Facebook profile once again, scrutinized my wall.
 Nah, there’s no picture of me drinking and dancing wild.
 I didn’t post any offensive comment on my wall or on anybody’s wall.
 My qualification on Facebook, LinkedIn and resume are matching as well.

 One question though, how companies are getting hold of job applicant’s social profile?
 I heard that Facebook user id and passwords are being asked at many places, even in schools.
 I suppose these employer’s also doing the same practice.

 A practice which Facebook seems uncomfortable with.
-You are giving out your social media profile to someone because you need a job or you need an educational degree.
+You are giving out your social media profile to someone because you need a job or you need an education degree.
 Kind of blackmailing.
 You probably are signing a consent for this.

 You are probably not willing and comfortable, at least I won’t be.
 It’s our private world.
 Even if I get hired, I will still be uncomfortable that my employer knows about my private social life.
 All employers are not equal and all bosses are not the same.
 Exploitation is a possibility here.

-And, what about privacy of your friends?
+And, what about the privacy of your friends?
 Getting your user id does also mean getting some very private information about your friends, isn’t it?
 Remember your Facebook friends are not giving you their consent!
 A case which Facebook is more concerned about.